Saul Alinsky

 Alinsky's field of action and stated political purpose was the field of change and a constant stream of conflict within the democratic process.
 Alinsky knew that in today's world, most people are not motivated by altruism, you needed to somehow appeal to their self-interest.
 The right thing is usually done for the wrong reasons.
 When he came into a community in order to organize it, he got the local churches involved.
 He said that he never appealed to the ministers or priests in terms of Christian principles because they did not really believe in the Christianity of Jesus.
 Therefore, Alinsky appealed to what really motivated them - their self-interests, and talked more about membership and more money.
 It worked every time.

 The tension was felt wherever his people went, especially if he came with them.
-When Alinsky came to Rochester, a "howl of protest" came up.
-He seemed to work best among the socially aware churches, which were generally labeled "liberal" and the black holiness churches.
-It appeared that the hot or cold churches were with him, the luke-warm were against.
+He would come to cities where a "howl of protest" came up.
+He seemed to organize best among the socially aware churches, which were generally labeled "liberal" and the black holiness churches.
+The materialistic luke-warm churches in the center were generally against him.

 Saul Alinsky's book, Rules For Radicals was first published in 1971 and is his impassioned advice to young radicals on how to effect constructive, non-violent, social change.
 The Rules became a primer for hell raisers.
 Alinsky wanted us to know "the difference between being a realistic radical and being a rhetorical one."
 In his own words, "The Prince was written by Machiavelli for the Haves on how to hold power.
 Rules for Radicals is written for the Have-Nots on how to take it away."
 Alinsky loved the American democratic tradition and his book outlines the rules of the game for organizers to follow in bringing together people bent on social and political justice.
 Eschewing both capitalism and communism, Alinsky took a social democratic stance and preached the revolutionary thinking of Abraham Lincoln and Henry David Thoreau.
 Alinsky believed in the moral life and that the moral life is the only road to survival, if we will not share part of our material wealth, we will lose all of it.